doseofted/prim-rpc/CLA.md

 2. **Grant of Copyright License.** Subject to the terms and conditions of this Agreement, You hereby grant to {owner}
-   and to recipients of software distributed by {owner} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, transfer, and distribute Your Contributions and such derivative works.
+   and to recipients of software distributed by {owner} a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.

 3. **Grant of Patent License.** Subject to the terms and conditions of this Agreement, You hereby grant to {owner} and to recipients of software distributed by {owner} a perpetual, worldwide, non-exclusive, no-charge, royalty-free,